 For example, to SSH into the Control VM, run:

 `bosh -e example-env -d example-deployment ssh control/12b1b027-7ffd-43ca-9dc9-7f4ff204d86a`

 To list the processes running on the VM, run:

-The example output below lists the processes running on the Control VM.
-The processes listed reflect the colocation of jobs as outlined in Architecture.
+The following example output lists the processes running on the Control VM.
+The processes listed reflect the co-location of jobs as outlined in Architecture.

 control/12b1b027-7ffd-43ca-9dc9-7f4ff204d86a:/var/vcap/bosh\_ssh/bosh\_f9d2446b18b445e# monit summary The Monit daemon 5.2.5 uptime: 5d 21h 10m Process 'bbs' running Process 'metron\_agent' running Process 'locket' running Process 'route\_registrar' running Process 'policy-server' running Process 'silk-controller' running Process 'uaa' running Process 'statsd\_injector' running Process 'cloud\_controller\_ng' running Process 'cloud\_controller\_worker\_local\_1' running Process 'cloud\_controller\_worker\_local\_2' running Process 'nginx\_cc' running Process 'routing-api' running Process 'cloud\_controller\_clock' running Process 'cloud\_controller\_worker\_1' running Process 'auctioneer' running Process 'cc\_uploader' running Process 'file\_server' running Process 'nsync\_listener' running Process 'ssh\_proxy' running Process 'tps\_watcher' running Process 'stager' running Process 'loggregator\_trafficcontroller' running Process 'reverse\_log\_proxy' running Process 'adapter' running Process 'doppler' running Process 'syslog\_drain\_binder' running System 'system\_localhost' running